 Alternative Dispute Resolution is now common and various laws require a form of ADR prior to commencing court proceedings or for the courts to order a form of ADR before the trial.
 ADR involves a practitioner who is engaged by the parties to undertake a specified role to assist in the process to achieve an outcome.

 Mediation is an ADR option and is described by the Australian National Mediator Accreditation System (NMAS) as a facilitative process “in which the participants, with the support of the mediator, identify issues, develop options, consider alternatives and make decisions about future actions and outcomes.
 The mediator acts as a third party to support participants to reach their own decision”.
 It can involve parties to engage in dialogue for apologies.

-DPR is now an option under the National Redress Scheme for Institutional Child Sexual Abuse Act 2018 (Cth.) which commenced on 1 July 2018 and will operate until 1 July 2018.
+Direct Personal Response is now an option under the National Redress Scheme for Institutional Child Sexual Abuse Act 2018 (Cth.) which commenced on 1 July 2018 and will operate until 1 July 2028.
 The legislation allows for DPR as a means of redress utilising Trauma Informed Care.

 A DPR from an institution to a survivor of sexual abuse may involve one or more of the following:

 a) an apology or a Statement of acknowledgement or regret;

 (b) an acknowledgement of the impact of the abuse on the person;